Back to menu | Back to clickable plan | Back to topic (Shops and bars)

 To the left is a high podium on top of which the lower part of a seated person can be seen.
 To the right are two gesticulating men.
 The left one is raising his right arm, the right one holds a finger near his eye.
 On the floor between them is an amphora, broken in two parts.
 To the right is a large bowl.
 C. 250 AD.

 To the right is a high podium on top of which is a seated person.
 Another person seems to be standing behind him.
 In front of the podium are two persons.
 The right one is preserved badly.
 He (?) is emerging from behind the podium.
-His right arm is stretched out towards the lid of a vessel that is standing on the floor.
+With his right arm he holds the lid of a vessel that is standing on the floor.
 To the left stands a person with long hair and a chain around the neck.
 C. 250 AD.

 The Judgement of Solomon?
 From room 16.